Hyperflux: Pruning Reveals Importance: Extended experiments

-Implicit regrowth serves as the main source of noise in our network, promoting diverse topologies throughout the training process.
-In Figure~\ref{fig:flip_histogram}, we identify patterns in flip frequency, such as the lower number of flips at the start of training.
-This behavior is anticipated, as pruning a critical weight early on allows its features to be more readily absorbed by other weights.
-Around iteration 14, we notice a plateau followed by a brief decline in weight flips, which we attribute to the network stabilizing during this phase.
+Implicit regrowth is the main source of noise in our network, leading to diverse topologies during training.
+In Figure~\ref{fig:flip_histogram}, we identify patterns in flip frequency, such as the lower number of flips at the start of training, which happens due to the warmup period when $t$ values drift towards the pruning threshold.

-As training progresses and the number of parameters declines, the per-weight flip frequency continues to increase, while the overall flip frequency remains relatively steady, resulting in a continue increase of the per-weight flip frequency.
-The regrowth phase is marked by a sharp decrease in the total number of flips as the network stabilizes and the learning rate of flux parameters diminishes toward zero.
+As training progresses and the number of parameters declines, the number of flips remains relatively steady.
+When the scheduler is turned off and regrowth begins, a sharp decrease in the total number of flips takes place as the network stabilizes.
 This pattern is visible between iterations 70 and 130, alongside a gradual increase in the number of parameters.